oVirt/ovirt-site/source/release/3.3.1/index.html.md

 The infrastructure allowing users to extend the new scheduler, is based on a service called ovirt-scheduler-proxy.
 The service's purpose is for RHEV admins to extend the scheduling process with custom python filters, weight functions and load balancing modules.

 The daemon is waiting for engine requests using XML-RPC.
-Engine request may e one of:
+Engine request may be one of:

 *   runDiscover: returns an XML containing all available policy units and configurations (configuration is optional).
 *   runFilters: executes a set of filters plugins sequentially (provided as a name list).